Triumph Tiger 900 GT

 Head Lamp LED

-Engine Type Liquid-cooled, 12 valve, DOHC, inline 3-cylinder
+Engine Type Liquid-cooled, 12 valve, DOHC, in-line 3-cylinder

 Displacement 888cc